Skip to main content

 Overhead view of a staircase and person sketching in a hallway.

 The Maryland Historical Trust (MHT) identifies and documents Maryland’s built environment to understand the history of communities, buildings, and landscapes and how they have changed over time.
-Through field surveys and documentation, MHT records Maryland’s historic buildings and shares that information for planning and preservation.
-MHT also supports architectural survey and documentation projects through collaboration, technical assistance and funding.
+Through field surveys and documentation, MHT records Maryland’s historic places and shares that information for planning and preservation efforts.
+MHT promotes architectural survey and documentation projects through collaboration, technical assistance, and funding.

 Why architectural survey matters

-Architectural survey and documentation helps Marylanders see how the built environment reflects the state’s cultural, social and economic history.
-By identifying and documenting historic properties, MHT:
+Architectural survey and documentation helps Marylanders see how the built environment reflects the state’s cultural, social, and economic history.
+By identifying and documenting historic places, MHT:

-This work helps document Maryland’s historic places for future preservation and to create a record of important places before they are changed or lost.
+• Creates a record of important places before they are changed or lost

 Documenting Maryland’s historic architecture

-MHT conducts and supports architectural surveys across Maryland to identify and record historic buildings, districts and structures.
-These surveys are the foundation of the Maryland Inventory of Historic Properties (Architecture) and are also used to support preservation reviews under state and federal law, including Section 106 of the National Historic Preservation Act.
+MHT conducts and supports architectural surveys across Maryland to identify and record historic buildings, districts, and structures.
+Survey data is incorporated in the Maryland Inventory of Historic Properties (Maryland Inventory).
+Architectural documentation serves as the foundation of all preservation activities, including preservation reviews under state and federal law, such as Section 106 of the National Historic Preservation Act.

 About the survey process